Skip to content

 Some of the highlights mentioned in the report are:

-• During the first six months of the year, total debt rose by $44 billion but interest payments on debt fell by $3 billion.
+• Total debt rose by $44 billion during the first six months of the year.
+However, interest payments on debt fell by $3 billion.

-• Non-mortgage consumer credit is still rising by 7% on a year-over-year basis—very impressive given the overall health of the economy.
+• Non-mortgage consumer credit is still rising by 7% on a year-over-year basis very impressive given the economy’s overall health.

 • During the first half of the year, overall household debt rose by 3.4% while personal disposable income in fact fell by 0.2%.
 This led to an increase in the debt-to-income ratio during this period.

-I would strongly suggest reading the entire report it’s only 10 pages and it is chocked full of really interesting data (but then again I love this kind of data).
+I would strongly suggest reading the entire report.
+It's only 10 pages and is chocked full of interesting data.
+I love this kind of data.

 There are actual household balance sheets in the report and in there I found two pieces of data that made me worried as well: